awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CodestarConnectionSource.md

-# CodestarConnectionSource<a name="action-reference-CodestarConnectionSource"></a>
+# CodeStarSourceConnection<a name="action-reference-CodestarConnectionSource"></a>

 |  |
 | --- |
 | The connections feature is in preview release for AWS CodePipeline and is subject to change\. |

 Triggers a pipeline when a new commit is made on a third\-party source code repository\.
 The source action retrieves code changes when a pipeline is manually executed or when a webhook event is sent from the source provider\.
-Currently, Bitbucket Cloud is the only connection type supported by the `CodestarConnectionSource` action\.
+Currently, Bitbucket Cloud is the only connection type supported by the `CodeStarSourceConnection` action\.

 After a code change is detected, you have the following options for passing the code to subsequent actions:
-+ Like other existing CodePipeline source actions, `CodestarConnectionSource` can output a ZIP file with a shallow copy of your commit\.
++ Like other existing CodePipeline source actions, `CodeStarSourceConnection` can output a ZIP file with a shallow copy of your commit\.
-+ `CodestarConnectionSource` can also be configured to output a URL reference to the repo for subsequent actions\.
++ `CodeStarSourceConnection` can also be configured to output a URL reference to the repo for subsequent actions\.

   Currently, the git URL reference can only be used by downstream CodeBuild actions to clone the repo and associated Git metadata\.
 Attempting to pass a Git URL reference to non\-CodeBuild actions results in an error\.

 CodePipeline prompts you to add an Bitbucket Cloud app to your repo when you create a connection\.
 If you use the console to create or edit your pipeline, CodePipeline creates a Bitbucket webhook that starts your pipeline when a change occurs in the repository\.
-You must have already created your Bitbucket account and repository before you can connect through the `CodestarConnectionSource` action\.
+You must have already created your Bitbucket account and repository before you can connect through the `CodeStarSourceConnection` action\.
 Use your Bitbucket account when you create a connection so that CodePipeline can use the Bitbucket repository for source stages in pipelines\.

 For more infomation, see [how Bitbucket apps work](https://confluence.atlassian.com/bitbucket/bitbucket-cloud-add-ons-780871938.html) in the Bitbucket developer documentation